-However, we recommend checking specific travel dates for your trip from Madrid to Porto as scheduled services by bus, ferry, flight or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route from Madrid to Porto as scheduled services by bus can vary by season or day of the week.

 These are the most popular departure and arrival points from Madrid to Porto:

-Yes, there are direct services available from Madrid to Porto with the following travel companies:
+Yes, there is a direct route available from Madrid to Porto:

-Direct services tend to save you time and add more convenience in getting you to Porto as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between Madrid and Porto.
+Direct services tend to save you time and add more convenience in getting you to Porto as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets from Madrid to Porto.